Enjoy sex like you used to

 When considering how many dates before sex, remember this:

-Sex on the first date is totally OK.
+• Sex on the first date is totally okay.
 If both partners are on the same page, there’s nothing wrong with having sex on the first date.
 In fact, some people believe it can help assess sexual compatibility early in a relationship to avoid potential disappointments later on.

 How many dates until sex?
 Ultimately, there’s no right or wrong answer.
 That’s up to you and your partner — not Carrie Bradshaw — to decide.

-Find more ways to support your sexual health on our platform.
+Find more ways to support your sexual health.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.